akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

 The `source` property allows you to define in which attribute value the **media file** you want to use as the source file for your transformation is stored.
 For instance: `main_image`.

 ::: warning
-Only the `media file` attribute types can be used as sources.
+The `media file` attribute types are the only ones that can be used as sources.
 The transformation feature is not available for `media link` attribute types.
 :::

 ## Target file